Information for Truckers On Claims Against NVOCC Bonds

 Even if cargo is hauled as part of an international ocean through-move, eligibility for payment will also depend on the specific terms of the financial instrument.

 In the event of non-payment, check the list of NVOCCs found on the Commission website.
-Send an email to firstname.lastname@example.org or phone (202) 523-5843, identifying the NVOCC by full corporate name and Organization number, and request information on where to submit a claim.
+Send an email to firstname.lastname@example.org or phone (202) 523-5843, identify the NVOCC by full corporate name and Organization or License number, and request information on where to submit a claim.
 Contact the surety company by phone or email with your claim.